 You can use the template to notify us of multiple funds, however, only one notification file should be submitted per email, so if you are submitting more than one file, please send these on separate emails.
 We will send you an email to confirm we have received your notification; please do not reply to this email as it is sent from an unmonitored email address.

-The subject line of the email should contain your FRN (or firm name for new applications and non-UK firms) followed by the words ‘AIFMD NPPR Notification’.
+The subject line of the email should contain your FRN (or firm name for new applications and for those firms that are not authorised by or registered with the FCA and therefore do not have an FRN) followed by the words ‘AIFMD NPPR Notification’.

 Please see the list of signed MoUs below.